nexB/utilitycode/docs/source/utilitycode/reporting/sctk-to-inventory.rst

 See https://github.com/nexB/utilitycode/blob/main/src/reporting/sctk_to_inventory.py for the fields that will be ignored.

-See https://github.com/nexB/utilitycode/blob/main/src/reporting/sctk_to_inventory.py#L69 for the fields that will be created when the `--report` option is used.
+See the `fields_header` list for the fields that will be created when the `--report` option is used.